Can a Radiator Be a Fire Hazard?

 Can a radiator start a fire?

-No gas passes through the pipework in a central heating radiator so nothing can be ignited.
+A radiator that has hot water going through is not likely to catch fire as the temperature of the water isn’t hot enough.
+No gas passes through the pipework in a radiator so nothing can be ignited.
 However, some items made of soft materials can burn, get marked or discoloured due to heat from the radiator.

 Even if a radiator is too hot, it is unlikely to become a fire hazard on its own.
 However, furniture pressed up close against a scalding hot radiator can be damaged depending on the material.
 A radiator that is too hot could be due to a faulty diverter valve within the boiler that has become stuck with debris.
 Or it could be a temperature sensor or thermostat set too high.